TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralInformation/Typo3Versions/Index.rst

 version) may change.
 For revisions within a minor release (i.e. changing from release 4.6.0 to 4.6.1) the database structure and backend will usually not change and an update will only require the new version of the source code.
+The terminology "patch" is sometimes used instead of revision, for example: "major, minor and patch" number.

-A TYPO3 version which shows two minor versions below the current release is classified as a deprecated version.
+A TYPO3 CMS version which shows two minor versions below the current release is classified as a deprecated version.
 For example when version 4.6 is the current release, this is version 4.4.x.
 For users of this version an update to the latest stable version is recommended.